Heroin Relapse Warning Signs, Prevention, and Addiction Treatment

 - Fear.
 You might be fearful of being judged or not measuring up, or even of success.
 Participating in cognitive therapy in a treatment program can help you learn to replace these fearful thoughts with more positive and realistic thought patterns.

 - Thinking that recovery isn’t “fun.”
-While you might think that staying clean isn’t a good time, it might help to realize that redefining your view of “fun” could help you stay sober.
+While you might think that staying clean isn’t a good time, it may help to realize that redefining your view of “fun” could help you stay sober.
 Keep in mind that your expectations play an important role here.
 Research has shown that if people think something won’t be fun, it usually isn’t.
 On the flip side, if they expect it to be fun, it usually is.

 - Not wanting to face your demons.
 Everyone has problems, but not everyone has the courage to face them.
-Entering treatment can provide you an opportunity to further work on the issues that first led to your addiction and eventually contributed to relapse.
+Entering treatment can provide you with an opportunity to further work on the issues that first led to your addiction and eventually contributed to relapse.

 How to Create an Effective Relapse Prevention Plan